elizarov/MunchausenNumbers/README.md

 The code is written in Kotlin, because it is concise and pragmatic.
 In order to truly check all hexadecimals numbers up to a proven limit of 2*16^16 we need to working with numbers larger than 64 bits.
-In order to do this, Int96 class is implemented together with all the arithmetic we need, and Kotlin gives us ability to define our own operators and helper methods in such a way, as to make the main code quite readable despite some duplication we needed to do for performance reasons.
+In order to do this, Int96 class is implemented together with all the arithmetic we need.
+Kotlin gives us ability to define our own operators and helper methods in such a way, as to make the main code quite readable despite some duplication we needed to do for performance reasons.
 The checks are actually performed in 64-bit longs if the balances fit there, so there are two